FREE Shipping on orders over $899

-Some vitamins, such as D, K or niacin, can be produced by the body in trace amounts; However, the vast majority of vitamins are obtained from different food sources, animals or plants; hence the importance of knowing what they are for and where they are located.
+Some vitamins, such as D, K, and niacin, can be produced by the body in trace amounts; however, the vast majority of vitamins are obtained from various food sources, whether animal or plant-based; hence the importance of knowing their purpose and where they are found.

-Water-soluble vitamins are easily absorbed and the risk of poisoning is low; This, thanks to the fact that the human body can eliminate them without difficulty in the urine.
-On the contrary, fat-soluble vitamins need to be dissolved and fractionated before being absorbed.
-Once absorbed, the body does not eliminate them easily, causing them to have a toxic effect if they accumulate in excess.
+Water-soluble vitamins are easily absorbed and the risk of poisoning is low; this is because the human body can easily eliminate them in urine.
+In contrast, fat-soluble vitamins need to be dissolved and broken down before being absorbed.
+Once absorbed, the body does not eliminate them easily, causing a toxic effect if they accumulate in excess.

-What are the different vitamins for and what foods do I find them in?
+What are different vitamins for and in which foods can I find them?

 Vitamin A is essential for:

-This vitamin is found in green vegetables in the form of beta-carotene and in milk, cheese and liver in the form of retinol.
+This vitamin is found in green vegetables in the form of beta-carotene and in milk, cheeses and liver in the form of retinol.

 Vitamin D

-Promotes bone growth and mineralization because it increases calcium absorption in the intestine.
-It is found in foods from animal sources such as dairy products, eggs and fish.
+It promotes bone growth and mineralization because it increases calcium absorption in the intestine.
+It's found in animal-based foods such as dairy products, eggs, and fish.

 Vitamin E

-It is an important antioxidant found in seeds, green leafy vegetables and plant-based oils.
-Its deficiency presents with blood problems such as anemia and nervous system problems such as progressive leg weakness.
+It is an important antioxidant found in seeds, green leafy vegetables, and plant oils.
+Its deficiency leads to blood problems such as anemia and nervous system problems such as progressive leg weakness.

 Vitamin K

-It is essential for adequate coagulation and is produced in small quantities by the intestinal flora; Its main dietary source is in the leaves of green vegetables and in cereals, fruits and meats.
+It is essential for proper coagulation and is produced in small amounts by intestinal flora; its main dietary source is in green leafy vegetables and cereals, fruits, and meats.

 The B complex

-It has an essential function in the energy production process of living cells; thiamine, niacin, riboflavin and pantothenic acid act as facilitators of this energy transformation.
-This complex is found in various foods such as liver, pork, whole grains, eggs, chicken, tuna, etc. Therefore, we rarely find deficiency of these vitamins.
+It plays an essential role in the energy production process of living cells; thiamin, niacin, riboflavin, and pantothenic acid act as facilitators of this energy transformation.
+This complex is found in various foods such as liver, pork, whole grains, eggs, chicken, tuna, etc. Therefore, deficiencies of these vitamins are rare.

-It is important to clarify that vitamin B12 is not present in foods of plant origin and hence its risk of deficiency in very strict vegetarian diets.
+It is important to clarify that vitamin B12 is not present in plant-based foods, hence the risk of deficiency in very strict vegetarian diets.

 Vitamin C

-It is another important antioxidant found in citrus fruits such as lemon, orange and tomatoes.
-This vitamin is also important for the synthesis of collagen, an important structural protein of epithelia.
-Its deficiency produces scurvy, which is characterized by loss of teeth and easy bleeding of the gums.
+It is another important antioxidant found in citrus fruits such as lemons, oranges, and tomatoes.
+This vitamin is also important for the synthesis of collagen, an important structural protein in epithelium.
+Its deficiency causes scurvy, characterized by tooth loss and easy bleeding of the gums.

 PRONAPRESA